andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 "foo"
 ```

-There are rarely any reasons to ever have to do this in production code, and even then it would not be advised.
-However, it can be very useful for exploring a new api in the repl.
+There are rarely any reasons to ever have to do this in production code, and even then it would not be advisable.
+However, it can be very useful when exploring a new api in the repl.

-### Back to tap
+### Back to tapset

 Armed with our new knowledge of how to access private vars we can find out what's in `tapset`.
 Notice the `@@` we need to derefence `tapset` twice: once to get the value of the var, and once to get the value of the atom.